livewire/livewire/docs/getters.md

 Because each unique instance of a Livewire component has a unique ID, we can use `$this->getId()` to generate a unique cache key that will only be applied to future requests for this same component instance.

-Because most of this added code is boilerplate in that it's predictable and can easily be abstracted, Livewire provides a helpful `#[Cached]` attribute as a shortcut.

-By applying `#[Cached]` and `#[Getter]`, you can achieve the same result without any extra code.
-For example:
+Because most of this added code is boilerplate in that it's predictable and can easily be abstracted, Livewire provides a helpful `#[Cached]` attribute.
+By applying `#[Cached]` and `#[Getter]` to a method, you can achieve the same result without any extra code:

 ```php
 use Livewire\Attributes\Getter;